-The Strategic Plan of SRChas been developed in cognizance of its mandate as stipulated in Article 230 of the Constitution of Kenya and SRC Act 2011, Kenya’s Vision 2030 and its attendant Third Medium Term Plan (MTP III), the Big Four Agenda, Africa 2063 aspirations, Sustainable Development Goals and other prevailing legal and policy documents.
-The implementation of this Strategic Plan is based on stakeholders’ participation, good governance and a professional approach to institutional management.
+SRC’s Strategic Plan 2019/2020 – 2023/2024 has been developed in cognizance of its mandate as stipulated in Article 230 of the Constitution of Kenya, 2010, and SRC Act, 2011.
+Additionally, the strategic plan is in concert with Kenya’s Vision 2030 and its attendant Third Medium Term Plan (MTP III), Africa Agenda 2063, Sustainable Development Goals, and other prevailing legal and policy documents.
+The implementation of this strategic plan is based on stakeholder participation, good governance and a professional approach to institutional management.

-The strategic framework outlines five Key Result Areas (KRAs) which reflect the Commission’s mandate and functions and will be the pillars of this Strategic Plan.
-The KRAs are:
+The strategic framework outlines five Key Result Areas which reflect SRC’s mandate and functions, and are the pillars of this strategic plan.
+The Key Result Areas are:

 Fiscal sustainability of public service wage bill;

 The Key Result Areas of the strategic plan are implemented through the following strategic objectives:

 KRA 1: Fiscal sustainability of public service wage bill

 To contribute to achieving and maintaining an affordable and fiscally sustainable remuneration regime; and

 To reward performance and productivity in the public service.